• Skip to primary navigation

 Project Information

 Work-based learning such as apprenticeships and internships are viable strategies for growing sustainable businesses and transferring skills and knowledge to a younger generation.
 Farming benefits from work-based learning because the transfer of farm knowledge is usually best done one-on-one and hands on.
-Currently, information on the legal requirements and knowledge about apprenticeship and internship labor laws on farms in New England is not readily available to farm business owners.
-Existing apprenticeship and mentoring programs desire shared guidelines and best practices to meet clearly articulated learning goals for producers apprenticing and gaining farm management skills.
-Developing a shared curriculum and best practices will elevate the quality of apprenticeship programs serving producers throughout New England.
-This project will bring together farmers and organizations sponsoring agricultural apprenticeships to identify gaps in current programing and develop new resources and training materials for farms looking to improve their management or facilitation of apprenticeship learning.
-The partnership project team will: research existing apprenticeship program design, curricula, and operations to understand best practices and successes/challenges, liaison with the Department of Labor in five New England states to understand formal Apprenticeship requirements for diverse agricultural sectors, and develop a comprehensive “Designing and Delivering a Quality Legal Apprenticeship Program in New England” Toolkit for regional distribution.
-Three regional workshops for farm mentors will allow Apprenticeship programs to share best practices, receive professional development, evaluate resource materials, and set agendas for future programming.
+Currently, information on the legal requirements and knowledge about apprenticeship and internship labor laws on farms in New England is not readily available to farm business owners or is difficult to understand how it applies on the farm.
+Existing apprenticeship and mentoring programs desire shared guidelines and to implement best labor practices to meet clearly articulated learning goals for producers apprenticing and gaining farm management skills.
+This project brought together farmers and organizations sponsoring agricultural apprenticeships to identify gaps in current programing and develop new resources and training materials for farms looking to improve their management or facilitation of apprenticeship learning.
+The project team researched existing apprenticeship program design, curricula, and operations to understand best practices and successes/challenges.
+We liaisoned with the Department of Labor in Massachusetts and researched labor laws in six New England states to understand formal Apprenticeship requirements for diverse agricultural sectors.
+We developed six farm employment guides (one for each state of Maine, Vermont, New Hampshire, Rhode Island, Connecticut), titled: "Getting Work Done on [Name of State] Farms: Employment law basics in classification and payroll issues."
+Guides were distributed regionally through state and regional listservs.
+Four regional workshops for farm mentors were held in Maine (1) and Massachusetts (3) to educate 44 producers on labor law, to share best practices, receive professional development, evaluate resource materials, and set agendas for future programming.
+We also held multiple webinars on ag labor laws reaching an additional 62 producers who attended and over 100 more who have since viewed the recordings.

 Our goal is to strengthen New England apprenticeship training programs to provide high quality, legally compliant experiential education and training for beginning farmers.
 The question is “Will providing accessible information and training on the legal requirements for formal apprenticeship and internships reduce the risk for farm employers and improve learning outcomes for prospective farmers?”
 The objective is to research, analyze, and evaluate current programs in order to address gaps in curriculum for on-farm apprenticeship learning and improve professional development for farm mentors.
 In cooperation with our project partners, we will develop resources, training materials, and suggested “best practices” for farm mentors.